 - 1 large egg, room temperature

 - 1 cup (5 oz, 140g) all purpose flour

 - Line two baking sheets with parchment paper or a silicone baking mat (see note).
 Preheat the oven to 350F.

 - Cream the butter, sugar and half the orange zest until light and fluffy.

 - Scrape the bowl.
-Add the orange juice and orange extract mix until well combined.
+Add the orange juice, orange extract and vanilla, mix until well combined.
 Add the egg and mix until well combined.
 Scrape the bowl.

 - Add the salt, baking soda and flour and mix until incorporated.